Return of the Mack: Tar Heels defeat S. Carolina 24-20

 THE TAKEAWAY

-South Carolina: The Gamecocks defense appeared to wear down in the second half, allowing TD drives of 98 and 95 yards.
-Coach Will Muschamp will likely take some heat for his decision to punt at midfield on fourth and 1 in the fourth quarter leading 20-17.
-“We played the percentages there with our defense, but obviously I was wrong,” Muschamp said.
-The Gamecocks need to find some receivers for Bentley and the offensive line has to protect better.
+South Carolina: Muschamp will undoubtedly take some heat for his conservative decision to punt at midfield on fourth and 1 in the fourth quarter with his team leading 20-17.
+“We played the percentages there with our defense, but I was wrong,” Muschamp said.
+South Carolina’s offense gained 133 of its 270 yards on the game’s first two series.
+The Gamecocks had just 137 yards combined on their final 11 possessions.

-North Carolina: The Tar Heels will need to learn to trust Howell more as they grow as on offense.
+North Carolina: The Tar Heels will need to learn to trust Howell more as they grow offensively.
 On the game’s first drive, the Tar Heels reached the Gamecocks 11 and ran it up the middle three times.
 On the third drive they ran a draw play on third-and-8 resulting in a three-and-out.
 And then late in the first half they ran the ball on third-and-goal from the South Carolina 8 instead of taking a shot at the end zone.
-In the second half, Howell responded with some big plays.

 UP NEXT